 2. Analyze high exit pages by setting heat maps

-Heat maps give you visual data on how far users have viewed your content.
+Heat maps are a crucial tool in your CRO program.
+It gives you visual data on how far users have viewed your content.
 By setting up heat maps for high exit pages, you can find out which areas of the pages viewers are hooked to and which they tend to ignore.
 You’ll also find out how far along the page users are scrolling and what they are clicking at or getting stuck at to identify hooks and barriers, respectively.

 Next, filter these recordings to find out where visitors are dropping off or what issues they’re encountering.
 Look for the following:

 When are users hesitating to take an action?

 Are the buttons they are interacting with clickable?

 Are they experiencing page loading issues across browsers/devices?